- Getting there and getting around

 - Do not dive into water.
 Serious injuries have occurred.

-- Never run, roll or slide down the sand dune at Lake Wabby; it can result in serious and life-long spinal injuries or death.
+- Never run, roll, board or slide down the sand dune at Lake Wabby; it can result in serious and life-long spinal injuries or death.

 - Stay away from rocks.
 Surf and swell can quickly wash you away.